 - Always read brass tags from left to right to avoid confusing 66 with 99

 - Keep all tagging equipment disinfected during and after use.
 Check for any ear infections and festering a couple of days after tagging.

-- Brass tags come on sticks with a rubber band on the end, to stop them slipping off and getting out of numerical order when you drop them!
+- Brass tags come on sticks with a rubber band on the end, to stop them from slipping off and getting out of numerical order when you drop them!

 Very small plastic tags

 - These are like a numbered pliable plastic band that bends around the edge of the ear when clinched together.
-They can be put in a kid’s ear at birth without causing it to droop and malform it, and little festering occurs if you keep your gear clean.
+They can be put in a kid’s ear at birth without causing it to droop and malformed it, and little festering occurs if you keep your gear clean.